 The participants then went to the computers to access and use some real Mesonet data.
 The data are very user-friendly.
 You can easily graph annual changes in temperature for any year, or for many years on the same graph.
 Just by looking at the graph, you can see that winter is the season that has the most year-to-year variability (or even day-to-day variability) in Oklahoma.
 Also, you can access a beautiful color map that indicates soil moisture in August 2011, during a severe drought.
 Not all of Oklahoma was experiencing a drought; you can see which areas were very dry compared to a long-term average (in red) or wetter than normal (in green).
 The map is mostly red, but there are green spots.
 The Oklahoma Mesonet therefore not only makes available a great deal of data in a very organized fashion, but you can construct almost any graph that you might want.

-I would like to end with a book recommendation.
+I would like to end with the same book recommendation I made last year.
 The Control of Nature by John McPhee documents three examples of hubris, in which we humans think we can control nature.
 One of the examples is how we are trying to force the Mississippi River to stay in its present channel, even while we are creating conditions that will ultimately cause it to jump its banks and create a new delta.